-The inclusive education service is aimed at supporting settings, when their own resources have been applied, so that they can successfully include children and young people who have SEND.
+The inclusive education service is aimed at supporting settings, when their own resources have been utilised, but where difficulties remain, so that they can successfully include children and young people who have SEND.
 This includes those who may or may not have or require an education, health and care plan (EHCP).